 If you’re looking for a single book that covers the entire state with more trail-specific information rather than lots of history and photos, then this book is a great option.

-I purchased my original copy of this book back in 2001 when my wife and I honeymooned across America and spent a few days offroading in the San Juan Mountains where my passion for the trails and the history thereof was further fueled by these books.
+I purchased my original copy of this book back in 2001 when my wife and I honeymooned across America and spent a few days offroading in the San Juan Mountains.
+It’s here where these books fuel my passion for the trails and the history of the mountains.

 This book was also invaluable on my trip to Breckenridge where we used it to plan some routes with friends to open up more people to the experience of offroading.
 It provides a quality breakdown of all the major regions of Colorado with guides to trails, trail difficulty and route planning for day trips for there and back again routes in each of the zones.

-If you have an older edition of this book, you should purchase a newer copy as the trails have changed over the years and trails that were medium rated a decade ago can be easy or hard these days depending on maintenance, weather & objectives of groups/clubs/associations helping to maintain them.
+If you have an older edition of this book, you should purchase a newer copy as the trails have changed over the years and paths that were medium rated a decade ago can be easy or hard these days depending on maintenance, weather & objectives of groups/clubs/associations helping to maintain them.
+I nearly got stuck on a trail that was rated moderate in an old book but over the years have worn down to advanced.